-Simple problems can be approached using a factual, reasonable and psychological approach.
-Complex problems require the apprehension of their nature.
-Apprehension of nature requires the discovery or rediscovery of their concepts.
+Simple problems can be approached using a factual, reasonable, and psychological approach.
+Complex problems, on the other hand, require the apprehension of their nature.
+The apprehension of their nature requires the discovery or rediscovery of their concepts.

 Apprehending the nature of a reality means exerting influence on the environment, which is limited by the inertia of such environment, in order to be able to achieve the results of the unicist reflection process.

-The structure of the reflection process can be described as:
+The structure of the reflection process can be described as follows:

-The “reflecting outside” stage deals with the projection of our own preconceptions and implies comparing them with the reality facts or with other people’s preconceptions.
+The “reflecting outside” stage deals with the projection of our own preconceptions and implies comparing them with the facts of reality or with other people’s preconceptions.

 The intuitive projection needs to be justified.
 This justification is what we call the rational projection.
 Justifications differ structurally from foundations.

 While foundations are reasonable, comprehensible and provable arguments, justifications are demonstrations that one is right.

 Rational projections are a necessary step to apprehend the nature of a reality.
 The accepted myths of cultures are expressions of rational projections.

 Reality is introjected to be able to influence the environment.
 The objective is to develop a strategy that allows influencing while being influenced.